Debugging Rcpp with VSCode

 3. CodeLLB

-CodeLLB is the debugger that we will connect to Rcpp for debugging.
+CodeLLB is the debugger we’ll use to connect to Rcpp.

 library(Rcpp)